Oklahoma is home to thousands of species of insects, including various moths. But what are the types of moths in Oklahoma?

 Its wingspan measures about an inch across, with pale yellow, white, and light gray markings on its forewings.

-The back of its body is covered in short hair-like scales and thickened thorax, giving it a more stocky appearance than other moth species.
+The back of its body is covered in short hair-like scales, and its thorax is thickened, giving it a more stocky appearance than other moth species.

-The Dimorphic Tosale Moth feeds primarily off nectar from flowers like goldenrod, aster, fleabane, sunflowers, coreopsis, alfalfa, and clover, with each female laying up to 20 eggs at one time.
+The Dimorphic Tosale Moth feeds primarily off nectar from flowers like goldenrod, aster, fleabane, sunflowers, coreopsis, alfalfa, and clover, with each female laying up to 20 eggs simultaneously.

-After hatching, larvae will feed off of leaves or stems where available but, in most cases, will move to nearby trunks or shrubs as they mature before pupating and becoming adults.
+After hatching, larvae feed on leaves or stems where available but, in most cases, move to nearby trunks or shrubs as they mature before pupating and becoming adults.

-Nocturnal insects often remain hidden during the day while actively feeding at night when temperatures are cooler, and there is a higher chance of finding food sources.
+Nocturnal insects often remain hidden during the day while actively feeding at night when temperatures are cooler, and they are more likely to find food sources.

 Due to these environmental conditions, the Dimorphic Tosale Moth is less likely to be found together in large masses.